Mattlk13/docs.review.ninja/scopes/index.md

  	Allows us to read from the organizations to which you belong.

- * write:org

- 	Allows us to write to the organizations to which you belong.
-We use this for creating issues.

 Please refer to [GitHub's API documentation](https://developer.github.com/v3/oauth/#scopes) for more information.